trebisky/Callan/Roms/README.md

 yet another board.

 My game is to disassemble and annotate these ROMS.
-What you want to look at is:
+The files you want to look at are:

-callan13.dis
+callan13.txt

-callan24.dis
+callan24.txt